eigengo/scalad/README.md

 However, anybody using this library is strongly encouraged to read the [MongoDB Documentation](http://docs.mongodb.org/manual/) as it is often necessary to get close to the raw queries to understand what is happening, especially the [Aggregation Framework](http://docs.mongodb.org/manual/applications/aggregation/).

-**We are aware that there is a lot of boilerplate involved in setting up Spray JSON implicits – we are hoping to automatically generate this code in a future release.**

 The best place to find more examples are the specs and the akka-patterns project:

 * [PersistenceSpec.scala](src/test/scala/org/cakesolutions/scalad/mongo/sprayjson/PersistenceSpec.scala)